-- Building heights in each block shall be no higher than the built envelope depicted in Figure 2. - 1-2.
+Urban Design Principles Building heights in each block shall be no higher than the built envelope depicted in Figure 2.
 Buildings should provide high quality articulated frontages to Limestone Avenue.
 Large expanses of blank walls will not be permitted to street frontages.
-Built form shall be distributed as to ensure no specific building dominates the site and will be sufficiently separated to provide ample space for functional open space areas and provide sufficient sunlight to areas of the public realm. - 2-3.
-The design of the buildings will maintain a broad level of A-consistency in the external design and materials whilst allowing some scope of differentiation in architectural design, of buildings and the overall site layout is required. - 3-4.
+Built form shall be distributed as to ensure no specific building dominates the site and will be sufficiently separated to provide ample space for functional open space areas and provide sufficient sunlight to areas of the public realm.
+The design of the buildings will maintain a broad level of consistency in the external design and materials whilst allowing some scope of differentiation in architectural design.
 Buildings and structures on the site shall conform to the requirements of part 3 of this DCP.
-The height of buildings is to be such that the shadow cast at 9:30 am on 21 June must not encroach on Sections 11 or 18

-Reid.
-No structure shall exceed RL 617. - 4-5.
-The height of buildings must minimize not cast ashadows on the outdoor playground areas of the Campbell High School during between 9am to 3pm.
-Overlooking of the High School grounds should also be mitigated through building design and siting. - 6.
-Careful consideration is to be given to the built form, roof form and roofscape structures as viewed from each of Mount Ainslie, Ainslie Avenue, Limestone Avenue, Campbell High School and the Australian War Memorial. - 5.7.
-Building with continuous parapets are not permitted. - 6-8.
-Roof top plant and equipment, if required, must be enclosed.
+The height of buildings is to be such that the shadow cast at 9:30am on 21 June must not encroach on Sections 11 or 18 Reid.
+No structure shall exceed RL 617.
+Building Height and Form The height of buildings must minimize shadows on the outdoor playground areas of the Campbell HighSchool during between 9am to 3pm.
+Careful consideration is to be given to the built form, roof form and roofscape structures as viewed from each of Mount Ainslie, Ainslie Avenue, Limestone Avenue, Campbell High School and the Australian WarMemorial.
+7. Building with continuous parapets are not permitted Roof top plant and equipment, if required, must be enclosed.
 Enclosures are to be carefully integrated with the roof form and design of structures and buildings.
-All-plant and equipment is to be totally concealed from view from both Mount Ainslie and Limestone Avenue. - 7.9.
-Highly reflective external materials are not permitted. - 8-10.
+9. Highly reflective external materials are not permitted.
 Building materials, construction and finishes are to be responsive to microclimate issues.
-Use of sunscreen devices as articulation elements may be employed to achieve climate responsive facades. - 9-11.
-Articulation elements are not permitted in accordance with the to encroachin the Landscape Zones as described in Section 3by Figure 1.
-Blank facades to public spaces or streets are not permitted. - 10.12.
-All mechanical plant and equipment should be contained within buildings or located within services enclosures appropriately screened from all public areas. - 11.13.
-Visually exposed air conditioning units and plant
+Use of sunscreen devices as articulation elements may be employed to achieve climate responsive facades.
+Articulation elements are permitted in accordance with the Landscape Zones as described in Section 3.
+Blank facades to public spaces or streets are not permitted.
+All mechanical plant and equipment should be contained within buildings or located within services enclosures appropriately screened from all public areas.
+13. Visually exposed air conditioning units and plantthat are visible from public areas shall not be permitted.